renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 1. Validate your config by running `renovate-config-validator`
 1. If the improved config passes the validation, merge the branch into your mainline branch

+The validator program checks files based on multiple inputs:

+- Filenames as CLI arguments
+- `RENOVATE_CONFIG_FILE` environment variable
+- All [default locations](../configuration-options.md) if the files exist

+At the moment, all locations are validated without any precedence or deduplication.

 You can configure a [pre-commit](https://pre-commit.com) hook to validate your configuration automatically.
 Please check out the [`renovatebot/pre-commit-hooks` repository](https://github.com/renovatebot/pre-commit-hooks) for more information.